Only this pageAll pages

 The metric categorizes your projects based on their maturity level and rating.

-This helps you see how projects are distributed across different maturity levels and ratings, allowing you to make informed decisions about resource allocation and project management.
+This helps you to see how projects are distributed across different maturity levels and ratings, allowing you to make informed decisions about resource allocation and project management.

 At each maturity level, projects are further segregated as per rating.